FusionAuth/fusionauth-site/site/_drafts/securely-implement-oauth-in-react.md

 ## 1. Working Between React and Express

 The first step to getting our application working is to setup the communication between our React front-end and our Node/Express backend.
-The best way to start is to setup our React front-end.
+The best way to start is to set up our React front-end.

 ### Changing Content for the Logged-In User